Highlights

 - SPD frequently coexists with attention deficit hyperactivity disorder, anxiety disorders, autism spectrum disorder, and others.

 - SPD is not officially recognized in the DSM-5, making diagnosis complex.
-However, it is possible to get helpful personalized recommendations from a healthcare provider experienced in treating SPD.
+However, it is possible to get personalized recommendations from a healthcare provider experienced in treating SPD.

 Have you ever been in a crowded room, in a hall with fluorescent humming lights, or crossed someone wearing a strong scent — and felt so strongly bothered that it overwhelmed you?
-This is similar to what people with sensory processing disorder (SPD) may experience while processing external stimuli you may find usual.
+This is similar to what people with

-Get personalized help
+Get personalized care

 Sensory Issues in Adults Explained